secureCodeBox/secureCodeBox/scanners/amass/docs/README.DockerHub-Parser.md

   <a href="https://twitter.com/securecodebox"><img alt="Twitter Follower" src="https://img.shields.io/twitter/follow/securecodebox?style=flat&color=blue&logo=twitter"></a>
 </p>

+## What is OWASP secureCodeBox?

+_OWASP secureCodeBox_ is an automated and scalable open source solution that can be used to integrate various *security vulnerability scanners* with a simple and lightweight interface.
+The _secureCodeBox_ mission is to support *DevSecOps* Teams to make it easy to automate security vulnerability testing in different scenarios.

+With the _secureCodeBox_ we provide a toolchain for continuous scanning of applications to find the low-hanging fruit issues early in the development process and free the resources of the penetration tester to concentrate on the major security issues.

+The secureCodeBox project is running on [Kubernetes](https://kubernetes.io/).
+To install it you need [Helm](https://helm.sh), a package manager for Kubernetes.
+It is also possible to start the different integrated security vulnerability scanners based on a docker infrastructure.

+### Quickstart with secureCodeBox on kubernetes

+You can find resources to help you get started on our [documentation website](https://docs.securecodebox.io) including instruction on how to [install the secureCodeBox project](https://docs.securecodebox.io/docs/getting-started/installation) and guides to help you [run your first scans](https://docs.securecodebox.io/docs/getting-started/first-scans) with it.

 ## Supported Tags
 - `latest`  (represents the latest stable release build)
 - tagged releases, e.g. `v3.13`